 “Increased accuracy in predicting severe hail size using Doppler radar,”

-“Sociological Impacts in the Washington DC Metro Area resulting from the convective wintertime event of 26 January 2011”
+“Sociological impacts in the Washington DC Metro Area resulting from the convective winter event of 26 January 2011”

 “Total Water Level Forecasting in the Chesapeake Bay and Tidal Potomac”